Operations in connective K-theory: Introduction

 Similarly, stable multiplicative operations on $\op{CK}^*$ are $\Psi^{\pm 1}_1$.
 This time though, they don't generate the group of stable additive operations which is of uncountable rank.

-Recall that operations in (graded) $K$-theory were determined in \cite[\S 6.1]{vishik19}.
+Recall that additive operations in (graded) $K$-theory were determined in \cite[\S 6.1]{vishik19}.
 In the present paper we determine stable and multiplicative operations in $K_{gr}$.
 We describe a basis of the group of stable $K_{gr}$-operations and relate it to the basis of stable $\op{CK}$-operations.
 The ring of stable operations is dual to the Hopf algebra of co-operations defined over $\Z$ and therefore has a structure of (topological) Hopf algebra.
 The Hopf algebra of co-operations coincides with $K_0(K)$ in topology and has been studied in \cite{AC77}, \cite{AHS71}, \cite{CCW01}, \cite{Johnson84} and \cite{SW10}.
+The case of $\op{CK}$ was investigated, in particular, in \cite{Kane81}.

 The main tool used in our proofs is the general result of the second author \cite[Theorem 6.2]{vishik19} that asserts, when applied to the connective $K$-theory, that an operation $G\in \Op_R^{n,m}$ for $n\geq 1$ is given by a sequence of symmetric power series $G_l\in R[[x_1,\ldots, x_l]]$ for all $l\geq n$ satisfying certain conditions.
 In particular, $G_l$ divisible by $x_1\cdot\ldots\cdot x_{l}$ and $-G_{l+1}=\partial(G_l)$, the \emph{partial derivative} of $G_l$ (see Definition \ref{parderiv}) for all $l\geq n$, i.e., all power series $G_l$ are determined by $G_n$.
 We show that if $R$ is torsion free, then $G_n$ can be integrated over $K=R\tens \Q$: there is a unique power series $H\in xK[[x]]$ such that $G_n=\partial^{n-1}(H)$.
 Thus, the operation $G$ is determined by a power series $H$ in one variable over $K$ such that $\partial^{n-1}(H)\in R[[x_1,\ldots, x_n]]$.